ssuryanarayanan/Qi-Docs/docs/Reading data.md

 ```

 **Parameters**

-`streamId` -- stream identifier for the request
+*streamId*: Stream identifier for the request

-`index` -- string representation of the index value at which to search
+*index*: String representation of the index value at which to search

 **Security**
-Allowed by Administrator and User accounts
+Allowed by administrator and user accounts

 **Operation**
-This method returns an event from the specified stream at the specified index.
-An exception is thrown if no event exists at index.
+This method returns an event from the specified stream at the specified index
+An exception is thrown if no event exists at index

 **Examples**
-This call will obtain the event in the stream at the index defined by ‘Now’.
+The following example will obtain the event in the stream at the index defined by ‘Now’.
 If there is no event at that index an exception will be thrown:

 ```
 string index = DateTime.Now.ToString(“o”);